Arbor Realty Trust: Is The 16% Dividend Yield Sustainable In These Turbulent Times? (NYSE:ABR)

 Additionally, securities financed with mark-to-market facilities have been reduced from $235 million to $75 million.
 And financing on the remaining securities totals just $40 million, which the company is comfortable managing.

-On the recent earnings call, Pyatt said:
+On the recent earnings call, ABR's CEO said:

 “…we were very fortunate that we made a strategic decision prior to the spread of the coronavirus to this country to significantly increase our cash position, which put us in a favorable position heading into the pandemic.”